Writing error checklist

 just the course instructor)?

-- Do thoughts and ideas unfold orderly and logically?
+- Do thoughts and ideas unfold in an orderly and logical fashion?

 - Do any sentences seem out of order or unrelated to the ones immediately before

 them?
-If so, do some re-writing to give your line of reasoning a natural flow.
+If so, re-write them to give your train of thought a natural flow.

 - Are paragraphs well developed without being too long?